 A More Natural Return to the Earth

-Natural or green burial at a designated green burial cemetery typically means natural landscaping and native vegetation, no embalmed bodies, no outer burial containers/vaults (generally plastic, fiberglass or cement) and only biodegradable caskets/shrouds allowed.
-Natural burial is the least impactful environmentally of any method of disposition.
-We offer Reverent Body Preparation for your loved-one at death, and assistance with after-death vigils before burial.
+Green burial at a designated green burial or natural burial cemetery typically means natural landscaping and native vegetation, no embalmed bodies, no outer burial containers/vaults (generally plastic, fiberglass or cement) and only biodegradable caskets/shrouds allowed.
+Green burial is the least impactful environmentally of any method of disposition.
+We offer Reverent Body Care™ for your loved-one at death, and assistance with after-death vigils before burial.

-Natural burial on private land.
+Green burial on private land.
 We can advise on the steps and procedures for burial on private land, which may or may not be permissible, depending on where you live.
 Colorado law allows for this but specific rules vary county-by-county.
 In Boulder county, green burial can happen on unincorporated land, but check with your local zoning office for details.

 See our Services Page for specific information about our burial packages and prices.

 A typical conventional burial is in a cemetery that requires a graveliner or a vault or outer burial container (as cemetery policy, not as a legal requirement).
 Remains may be chemically embalmed or not.
 There are generally no rules for the casket material (it is not necessary for the casket to biodegrade).
 Landscaping may be resource intensive, include high water usage for non-native vegetation, and involve the use of chemical pesticides and fertilizers.

 2. What is the environmental impact of conventional burial?

 - Around 800,000 gallons of formaldehyde-based embalming fluid